jsevedge/personal-site/content/about/_index.md

 ## Hobbies

-Playing basketball (in the summer), snowboarding (in the winter) and spending time with my kiddos.
+Playing basketball (in the summer), snowboarding (in the winter), reading all types of literature and spending time with my wife and kiddos.